Yoast/plugin-grunt-tasks/README.md

 Type: `Boolean`
 Default: `false`

-Setting this to `true` allows the deletion duplicate line items with a Distance Compare value higher than 90.
+Setting this to `true` allows the deletion of duplicate lines with a Distance Compare value higher than 90.

 ##### pluginSlug
 Type: `String`